-I am now at work on a second book project called The African Novel of Ideas: Intellection in the Age of Global Writing.
+I am now at work on a second book project called The African Novel of Ideas: Intellection in the Age of Global Writing, under contract with Princeton University Press.
 It tells the story of the often-fraught relationship between the novel and philosophy at key, under-studied junctures of African intellectual life, from the early 20th century through the present day.
-It is a story, specifically, of how the novel negotiates between liberal individualism and social consciousness, unseating false dichotomies between humanistic and liberationist modes of reading and writing.
-Starting with Fante anticolonial statesmanship in pre-nationalist Ghana; moving through efforts at consolidating African philosophy in mid-century Zimbabwe; charting more recent East African experiments with incorporating indigenous belief systems into narrative form; and arriving, finally, at narrativizations of “philosophical suicide” by southern African writers, I construct a far-reaching account of the relationship between reflective solitude and collective structures.
+It is a story, specifically, of how the novel negotiates between liberal selfhood and collective consciousness, unseating false dichotomies between humanistic and liberationist modes of reading and writing.
+Starting with Fante anticolonial statesmanship in pre-nationalist Ghana; moving through Stanlake Samkange’s efforts to systematize African philosophy in mid-century Zimbabwe; charting more recent eastern African experiments with incorporating indigenous belief systems into narrative through the figure of the outcast; and arriving, finally, at narrativizations of “philosophical suicide” by southern African writers, I construct a far-reaching account of the relationship between reflective solitude and aggregating structures.

 In addition, I have three essays forthcoming: one on aviation, metonymy, and a renewed formal emphasis on progress in recent southern African regional novels by Eben Venter and Jamala Safari (in Research in African Literatures); one on Zimbabwean novelistic structures of argument (in NOVEL: A Forum on Fiction); and one on philosophical suicide from Dostoevsky to contemporary southern Africa (also in NOVEL).